nicarq/sovereign-sdk/examples/demo-rollup/README.md

 **Identifiers**

-There are several ways to uniquely identify items in the Ledger DB.
+There are several ways to uniquely identify items in the ledger DB.

 - By _number_.
 Each family of structs (`slots`, `blocks`, `transactions`, and `events`) is numbered in order starting from `1`.
 So, for example, the